Abruz-plotz/Customer_analysis_SQL/README.md

   📁 Click to view the complete Preprocessed Data (CSV)
 </a><br>

-*****Remarks:-Before analysing the dataset,the data is cleaned,transformed,reduced,integrated and error-free.The 2 outliners(CustomerID:-51310 and 54125) are removed since the distance of these customers are too far from wherehouse.Now, the total dataset has dimension 5,628 X 20.*****
+*****Remarks:-Before analyzing the dataset, the data was cleaned, transformed, reduced, and integrated to ensure it was error-free.
+Two outliers (CustomerID: 51310 and 54125) were removed, as their distances from the warehouse were unusually high.
+The final dataset now has dimensions of 5,628 × 20.*****

 <br><br><br>
 ### F) Data Exploration and Analysis